Apr Band Cost Comparator

 Representative APR: what it means in practice

 When a lender advertises an APR, they are required by FCA rules to display the representative APR.
-This is the rate at which at least 51% of accepted applicants are offered the loan.
-The remaining 49% may be offered a higher rate, based on their individual credit profile, income, and other factors.
-The rate you see advertised is a floor for the majority, not a guarantee for everyone.
+This is the rate at which at least 51% of accepted applicants are expected to receive the loan at that rate or lower.
+The remaining applicants may be offered a higher rate, based on their individual credit profile, income, and other factors.
+The rate you see advertised is not a guaranteed personal rate, and it is not necessarily the rate you will be offered.

 This matters when using the tool.
 If you enter the representative APR from an advertisement, the actual rate you are offered after a full application may be higher.
 Using the tool to model a rate two or three percentage points above the advertised rate gives a more conservative picture of what you might pay.
 Our guide to what bad credit loans are explains the representative APR rule in more detail, including how to use soft-search eligibility tools to get a personalised rate indication before a formal application.

-Soft-search eligibility tools do not affect your credit score.
-Most reputable lenders and brokers offer a soft-search pre-qualification check that gives a personalised rate indication without leaving a footprint on your credit file.
-Using the comparator tool alongside a soft-search result gives a realistic picture of what a particular product would cost you, rather than what the best-case advertised rate costs.
+A soft-search eligibility check should not affect your credit score.
+Most reputable lenders and brokers offer a soft-search pre-qualification check that gives a personalised rate indication without leaving a visible footprint on your credit file.
+However, a full application will typically involve a hard credit search, which is recorded.
+Using the comparator tool alongside a soft-search result gives a more realistic picture of what a particular product might cost you, rather than relying on the best-case advertised rate alone.

 How term length interacts with APR